 The Leader making a report to the Police should complete and provide to a Senior Pastor promptly an Incident Report Form (see Appendix 9) relating to the incident which should include the incident number provided by the police.
-Obligation to comply with Northridge Child Safety Complaint Handling Policy

-19.4 Mandatory Reports^[1]
+23.4 Mandatory Reports

-Leaders and Pastors^[2] of Northridge are subject to a duty to make a mandatory report where, in the course of their role, they develop reasonable grounds to suspect that a Child (under the age of 16 years) is at risk of significant harm.
+Leaders and Pastors of Northridge are subject to a duty to make a mandatory report where, in the course of their role, they develop reasonable grounds to suspect that a Child (under the age of 16 years) is at risk of significant harm.